 Developing Existing Employees

-While these are skills that can be used in any job setting, taking the time to develop these traits in your existing employees will increase the likelihood they will remain loyal.
+While these skills can be used in any job setting, taking the time to develop these traits in your existing employees will increase the likelihood they will remain loyal.
 Over time, hospitality organizations create a talent pool of trained employees with the potential to become trained managers.
 By investing in employee development, HR managers can give staff a clear career path and promote them internally.

 Be Clear With Expectations